First things first, what is repair and what is recovery?

 It is confusing that many companies selling recovery software will use terms like ‘recover corrupt JPEG files’, suggesting that their software can somehow fix corrupt JPEG and other files.

 Corrupt JPEG files are the files you can actually see in Windows explorer, but there is a problem opening them in a photo viewer.
 So, the files are not deleted or otherwise lost.
 The photo viewer may simply be unable to open the file at all.
-Or it opens the file and shows a distorted image.
+Or it opens the file but shows a distorted image.

 What I also see a lot is that JPEG or other digital photos are corrupt after using photo recovery or file recovery software.
 There are a number of possible causes: